jespinol/CryoNotes/README.md

 location will aid in planning and executing cryoEM experiments.

 ## Features
+* User authentication
-User authentication: A new user can create an account with their information.
-A valid user must log in to access the app.<br/>
+    * A new user can create an account with their information
+    * A valid user must log in to access the app
+* Update user profile
-Update user profile: An authenticated user can change their names, email, and/or password by.<br/>
+  * An authenticated user can change their names, email, and/or password by
+* Record information
-Record information: Different steps of a cryoEM experiment are separated into pages.
-The user can access those pages and record information related to each step.<br/>
+  * Different steps of a cryoEM experiment are separated into pages
+  * The user can access those pages and record information related to each step
-View and edit information: The user has a sortable summary view with all the entries in table form.
-The number of rows can be changed.
-The user can select one entry to view additonal information for that entry and, if desired, edit it.<br/>
+* View and edit information
+  * The user has a sortable summary view with all the entries in table form
+  * The number of rows can be changed
+  * The user can select one entry to view additional information for that entry and, if desired, edit it
+* Compare information
-Compare information: The user can select multiple entries from the table view and compare all the data side by side.<br/>
+  * The user can select multiple entries from the table view and compare all the data side by side
+* Search
-Search: The user can search a keyword across any field, or use the advance search feature where they can look for specific keywords in chosen fields.<br/>
+  * The user can search a keyword across any field
+  * Or use the advance search feature where they can look for specific keywords in chosen fields

 ## Technologies
-Java<br/>
+* Java<br/>
-Spring Boot <br/>
+* Spring Boot <br/>
-Thymeleaf<br/>
+* Thymeleaf<br/>
-HTML<br/>
+* HTML<br/>
-CSS<br/>
+* CSS<br/>
-Bootstrap
+* Bootstrap
-mySQL<br/>
+* mySQL<br/>
-Microsoft Azure
+* Microsoft Azure